jamjarlabs/JamJarWeb/docs/reference/classes/spritesystem.md

 ▸ **EVALUATOR**(`entity`: [IEntity](../interfaces/ientity.md), `components`: [Component](component.md)[]): *boolean*

-Ensure has Transform and Sprite, but not UI
+Ensure is Sprite entity with Transform and Sprite, or Camera entity with Transform and Camera

 **Parameters:**